wmathurin/SalesforceMobileSDK-Package/hybrid/README.md

     --organization=organization name (your company's/organization's name)
-    [--startpage=app start page (the start page of your remote app; required for hybrid_remote apps only)] [--outputdir=output directory (leave empty for current directory)]
+    [--startpage=app start page (the start page of your remote app; required for hybrid_remote apps only)] [--outputdir=output directory (leave empty for current directory)] [--consumerkey=OAuth consumer key for the Salesforce External Client App or Connected App] [--callbackurl=OAuth callback URL for the Salesforce External Client App or Connected App]

  OR